General Training Information

 Location

 The main center is located on the fifth floor of the Student Health Center, which also houses University Health Services.
-CAPS has a second location next door in the Bank of America Building on Penn State's Campus.
+CAPS has a second location next door in the Bank of America Building on Penn State's University Park campus.
 The externs, doctoral interns, and postdoctoral fellows are all located in the Student Health Center.

 About the Staff